git-credential(1) - phpMan

 The credential's username, if we already have one (e.g., from a

-URL, from the user, or from a previously run helper).
+URL, the configuration, the user, or from a previously run helper).

 password